-(4) If an initial home assessment cannot be completed and a recommendation made within sixty days, send written notice of the delay to the compact or deputy compact administrator of the other state or territory prior to the expiration of the sixty day period.
+(4) If an initial home assessment cannot be completed and a recommendation made within sixty days, send written notice of the delay to the compact or deputy compact administrator of the sending state or territory prior to the expiration of the sixty day period.
 Delays of initial home assessments can result in federal financial sanctions to state and/or receiving agencies found out of compliance.

 (K) If a court in the sending state or territory has ordered the placement of the child to be a priority, the PCSA shall conduct the home assessment and submit the requested packets outlined in paragraph (J) of this rule to the compact or deputy compact administrator of the sending state or territory within twenty business days from the date the overnight mailing was received.
 The court may only order priority placements if conditions referenced in paragraph (D)(2)(j) of this rule apply.

-(L) If a PCSA has been requested to provide supervision for a placement the PCSA has approved as indicated by the signed form from the other state or territory, equivalent to the JFS 01661, the PCSA shall:
+(L) If a PCSA has been requested to provide supervision for a placement the PCSA has approved as indicated by the signed 100A form from the sending state or territory, equivalent to the JFS 01661, the PCSA shall:

-(1) Begin providing supervision and submit supervisory reports in accordance with "Regulation 11" as referenced in paragraph (I)(3) of this rule and as requested by the compact or deputy compact administrator of the other state or territory.
+(1) Begin providing supervision and submit supervisory reports in accordance with "Regulation 11" as referenced in paragraph (I)(3) of this rule and as requested by the compact or deputy compact administrator of the sending state or territory.

-(2) Notify the compact or deputy compact administrator of the other state or territory if the child's placement disrupts and there is a need to make immediate plans for the child's return to the sending state or for an alternative placement.
+(2) Notify the compact or deputy compact administrator of the sending state or territory if the child's placement disrupts and there is a need to make immediate plans for the child's return to the sending state or for an alternative placement.

 (M) The PCSA shall maintain information in SACWIS or other information system regarding services it requests and provides on behalf of children being considered for placement or placed across state lines to enable ODJFS to comply with federal reporting requirements related to interstate requests and placements.